PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/recipe-upload.md

 ![Select the API-Key Access Scope](../../.gitbook/assets/cbpi4-recipe-upload-bf-api-generate-read.png)

 Now you need to select 'Read Recipes' for the CraftbeerPi4 recipe upload functionality.
-You can select other funtions in addition which will have no effect for CraftbeerPi 4.
+You can select other functions in addition which will have no effect for CraftbeerPi 4.
 Click on the 'Generate' button and the keys will be created.

 ![The keys will be shown on your screen with a copy function.](../../.gitbook/assets/cbpi4-recipe-upload-bf-api-generate-read-keys.png)

 Now you can copy the keys directly to the clipboard to transfer them your CraftbeerPi 4 settings.

 {% hint style="warning" %}
 The brewfather App will show the generated API key only directly after creation.
 If you go back to this window at a later point of time, you will see only the user id.
-If you need the key at a leter point of time, you should note it somewhere else.
+If you need the key at a later point of time, you should note it somewhere else.
 Otherwise, you need to create a new key and update the API key in the CraftbeerPi 4 settings
 {% endhint %}

 ### Brewfather recipe settings for optimized upload